ippontech/blog-usa/posts/irl-aws-iam.md

 ## A Quick Note about In Real Life

-For some reason, non-physical concepts have always confused a lot of people unfamiliar with the digital realm.
-Even those who do work in the IT-services industry can get tripped up by subtle trivialities.
-This is an attempt to distill the complexities down into more digestible ideas for everyone.
+Digital concepts can get confusing for a lot of people.
+Even those who work in the software industry can get tripped up.
+This is an attempt to reduce the complexities and turn them into fun ideas for everyone.

 ## Identity Access Management a.k.a.
 Sharing is Caring

-To begin, someone who has never heard of [Identity Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) might be unsure about what it should do in the first place.
-The questions to ask here are:
+Someone who has never heard of [Identity Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) might be unsure about what it should even do in the first place.
+When working on any project, there needs to be a way to divide up and allocate the team.

-1. What is being worked on?
-1. Who is working on it?

-Answers will range widely here; yet, a commonality amongst all the answers will require the ability to divide up and allocate the work.
 In the [getting started page](https://aws.amazon.com/iam/getting-started/), AWS states this about the service:
     "AWS IAM helps you manage access to your AWS resources.
 Using IAM, you can manage who can use your AWS resources (authentication) and what resources they can use and in what ways (authorization)."
-It is a bit of a complicated explanation for a fundamental concept everyone learned when growing up: How to share properly with others.
-At its core, IAM is a tool for allowing other people to use one's AWS resources.
+That is a complicated explanation for what everyone has learned when growing up: How to share with others.
+At its core, IAM is a tool for sharing a project's AWS resources.

 ### Resources In Real Life vs Amazon Web Services